innopolis-devops/labs/LAB13.md

     * Fix all problems and deploy it.
     * Try to follow best practices and move some values to variables in `values.yml` meaningfully.

-3. Check and provide proof of your success:
+3. Check and provide proof Wof your success:

     * Create a `13.md` report.
     * Put an output of `kubectl get po,sts,svc,pvc` command to the `13.md` report.